Baked gingerbread doughnuts with a maple glaze are a higher protein “nicer” Christmas breakfast treat!

-But it’s a holiday, and you don’t always want healthy to seem “healthy”.
-Sometimes you want to feel like you’re enjoying a treat without as much guilt… and that was the inspiration behind these doughnuts.
-One way to make your baked goods healthier is to swap out some of the higher fat ingredients with better alternatives – like Greek yogurt.
-By using this as a substitute for butter, I increased the protein content, lowered the fat, and added enough moisture to ensure the doughnuts would still taste fabulous the next day!
+Sometimes, when I bake for family, I like to swap out some of the higher fat ingredients with alternatives like Greek yogurt.
+By using yogurt as a substitute for butter, I increase the protein content, lower the fat, and add enough moisture to ensure the doughnuts still taste fabulous the next day!
 I know… we tested this morning.
 Hard work this food blogging business. 😉

 I’ll only make swaps if the recipes will still taste good though.
 There’s nothing more disappointing than biting into a treat and having it taste “too healthy”.
 It is a treat, after all.
 And these baked gingerbread doughnuts are definitely tasty!